The Age of Doubt

 Loading

 So it ended today, Thursday.
 My physio sessions are over after seven weeks.
 I achieved 119° knee bend and, with a push from the therapist, got to 120°, the magic number to which patients are directed to aspire, and which usually mark their graduation from therapy.
 There was no ceremony, simply goodbyes.
 They should have a bell for people to ring when they finish their course, like radiation departments have for cancer patients who finish their course.
-From now on, I am on my own: … click below for more ↓
+From now on, I am on my own: I am expected to continue to exercise three times a day until at least late … click below for more ↓

 Recovering Knee and Doomscrolling, 27